-In smooth traffic conditions, it can take roughly three hours to get from Brussels to Paris by car.
+In smooth traffic conditions, it takes roughly three hours and 30 minutes to get from Brussels to Paris by car.
 However, it's important to keep in mind that during periods of heavy traffic (such as during bank holidays and summer holiday periods), travel times can skyrocket.
 You'll also need to factor in toll charges for your trip, something travelers often forget to include in their budget.
 American credit cards don't always work properly abroad, so be sure to carry an assortment of bills in euros with you so you aren't caught up at the toll booth.